Tara Emad: Career

-Tara Emad is the daughter of an Egyptian father and a Yugoslav Montenegrin mother.
-Around the age of only 14, She had her first photo shoot with the MENA magazine Layalina, this also lead to her first runway show.
+Tara Emad is the daughter of an Egyptian father and a Montenegrin mother.
+Around the age of only 14, she had her first photo shoot with the MENA magazine Layalina, which also lead to her first runway show.
 Emad participated in Miss Teen Egypt and won the award in 2010.
-As a result, she entered the Miss Global Teen pageant in the same year in Brasil; Emad was the 1st runner-up and given the title of Teen Queen of Africa.
-She is studying at the German University in Cairo- Applied Arts & Science.
-She previously attended school at Port Said Language School in Zamalek, Cairo.
+As a result, she entered the Miss Global Teen pageant in the same year in Brazil; Emad was the 1st runner-up and given the title of Teen Queen of Africa.
+Her modeling career soon expanded internationally, with appearances in major fashion publications including Elle, Vogue Arabia, and Harper’s Bazaar.
+Her elegance and versatility in showcasing different styles helped establish her as a prominent and in-demand model across the Middle East.